Main

 We have recently added to the course a section on regulations related to air transportation of radioactive dangerous goods.
 The training will be based on the International Air Transport Association (IATA) Dangerous Goods Regulations (DGR).

-The instructor for this course is Charles Scott, a Certified Health Physicist with substantial experience with transportation rules and regulations.
+The instructor for this course will be Charles Scott, a Certified Health Physicist, who has had substantial experience in shipping radioactive material, handling radioactive waste, and transportation rules and regulations.

 C.E.U.
 Credits - This course on the Transportation of Radioactive Materials has been approved for 16 Continuing Education Credits by the American Academy of Health Physics.